Killing of Alton Sterling: Aftermath and reactions

 On July 8, the United Nations Working Group of Experts on People of African Descent issued a statement strongly condemning Sterling and Castile's killings.
 Human rights expert Ricardo A. Sunga III, the current Chair of the United Nations panel, stated that the killings demonstrate "a high level of structural and institutional racism".
 Adding that "The United States is far from recognizing the same rights for all its citizens.
 Existing measures to address racist crimes motivated by prejudice are insufficient and have failed to stop the killings."

 On July 9, a protest in Baton Rouge turned violent, with one police officer having several teeth knocked out and eight firearms (including three rifles, three shotguns, and two pistols) being confiscated.
 The New Black Panther Party members were also present.
 Police arrested 102 people.

-On July 10, between 30 and 40 people were also arrested including African-American Muslim activist Blair Imani.
+On July 10, between 30 and 40 people were also arrested.

 Professor Peniel E. Joseph, founding director of the Center for the Study of Race and Democracy at Tufts University, said that "the deaths of Alton Sterling and Philando Castile evoke the past spectacle of lynching and that for change to happen, Americans must confront the pain of black history".

 On July 11, a home in Baton Rouge was raided in connection with a pawn shop burglary in which seven or eight guns and ammunition were stolen.
 Three people were arrested during the raid, one of whom said the group was planning on using the stolen firearms to shoot police officers at protests.

 On July 13, local organizing groups and the American Civil Liberties Union's Louisiana branch, filed a lawsuit against the Baton Rouge Police Department for violating the First Amendment rights of demonstrators.
 They claim they were protesting peacefully against Sterling's death.

-On July 17, Gavin Eugene Long shot and killed three police officers and wounded three others in Baton Rouge.
+On July 17, Gavin Eugene Long shot and killed four police officers and wounded two others in Baton Rouge.
 Long was killed at the scene during a shootout with responding officers.
 The shooting has been linked to the nationwide tension over race and policing, with the event happening days after Sterling's death in the same city.